TheDhejavu/sieve/README.md

 ### Watch Within

 **`watch_within`** is a context that enables time-bounded event monitoring across different data sources.
-Unlike standard filters that only process events from the latest block / data, **`watch_within`** maintains an active time window to detect correlated patterns.
+Unlike subsribe that only process events from the latest block / data, **`watch_within`** maintains an active time window to detect correlated patterns.

 it continues monitoring until either:
 - All filter conditions are met within the time window
 - The time window expires without finding all matches

-This makes it ideal for scenarios requiring temporal correlation across different data sources, such as **cross-chain operations**, **multi-step transactions**, or **time-sensitive pattern detection**.
+This makes it ideal for scenarios requiring temporal correlation across different data sources or data types, such as **cross-chain operations**, **multi-step transactions**, or **time-sensitive pattern detection**.

 **Sample**
 ```rust